bokkypoobah/OrbsStakingContractAudit/audit/README.md

 ### Regular workflow

 Set up with `cooldownPeriodInSec` set to 1 seconds to test the withdrawal.
+Also checked withdrawal with `cooldownPeriodInSec` set to 10,000 seconds.

 <br />